jmcgallia/book_reviews/README.md

 # Books
 I review books here as I read them

+## A History of the Modern Middle East - Part 3 -  From the Islamic Revival of the 70's till around 2016
+William E. Cleveland & Martin Bunton <br>
+August '23 <br>
+I finally finished this textbook, and am quite satisfied with what I've learned from it.
+You can only fit so much into a textbook about an entire region of the world with thousand of years of history, but I feel like it did a pretty good job giving the best overview of events till now possible (in about 700 pages.)
+The final section I'm writing about covered the Islamic revival in the 70's, especially the 1979 revival in Iran, as well as a lot of information about the Gulf States and their formation, Iraq and Syria under Ba'athist regimes, the Lebanese Civil War, Intifadas in Israel and Palestine, the Gulf War, the US invasion of Iraq, the Iran-Iraq war, and more.
+It also talked extensively about the Palestine and Israel and the history of this conflict, as well as its effects around the middle-east.
+Finally, the book ends with some of the most recent happenings (in 2016 when it was published): The Iranian Nuclear deal, and the Arab Spring.

 ## A History of the Modern Middle East - Part 2 - From the end of World War I to the Islamic Revival in the 70's
 William E. Cleveland & Martin Bunton <br>
 August '23 <br>